s-balu/ackerman/readme.md

 ```
 make
 ```
-in the root directory will create C (ackermann_c) and Rust (ackermann_rust) binaries in the root directory.
+in the root directory will create C (ackermann_c) and Rust (ackermann_rust) binaries.

 Pass on the arguments to the Ackermann function as:
 ```
 ./ackermann_rust m n
 ```
 For the python implementation:
 ```
 python src/Ackermann.py m n